What Happens If a ‘Big One’ Strikes During the Pandemic?

 Those caught up in disasters may also fail to heed lifesaving advice, says the volcanologist Jess Phoenix.
 She worries that the stream of pandemic misinformation coming from the White House will make some lose confidence in other organs of government, including genuinely qualified emergency managers.
 If another disaster occurs, people may simply tune out the advice and warnings of experts.

-Fleeing from ruination is not simply a matter of movement either.
+Fleeing from ruination is not simply a matter of movement, either.
 It is largely enabled by privilege.
 In the past seven weeks, more than 33 million Americans have applied for unemployment.
 If they lack rainy-day funds, they may not be able to afford their own evacuations, says Samantha Montano, a disasterologist at the University of Nebraska at Omaha.
 Many will be reliant on a robust response from nonprofits and state actors, but that may not transpire as both are inextricably tied down combatting the pandemic.

 Vulnerable and marginalized people are, after all, disproportionately suffering right now.
 A mass-casualty incident would only make matters worse for these communities, while putting America’s health-care system, already buckling under the weight of the coronavirus, under even more strain.
 Some of the experts I spoke with worry that the wider public, inundated by a fire hose of seemingly unending grim news, may be running low on empathy for those caught up in yet another disaster aside from the agonizingly prolonged pandemic.